Logo

 Jimmy Carter's remarks were met with criticism by House Republicans, who accused his comments of not befitting the formality a president should have in their public remarks.

-At the start of a news conference on July 25,1979, Jimmy Carter called on believers in the future of the US and his proposed energy program to speak with Congress as it bore the responsibility to impose his proposals.
+At a news conference on July 25,1979, Jimmy Carter called on believers in the future of the US and his proposed energy program to speak with Congress as it bore the responsibility to impose his proposals.

 In 1977, Carter appointed Alfred E Kahn to lead the Civil Aeronautics Board.